zacs/ha-dualmodegeneric/README.md

     heater: switch.heater
     cooler: switch.fan
     target_sensor: sensor.my_temp_sensor
+    reverse_cycle: true
 ```

-The component shares the same configuration variables as the standard `generic_thermostat`, with two exceptions:
+The component shares the same configuration variables as the standard `generic_thermostat`, with three exceptions:
 * A `cooler` variable has been added where you can specify the `entity_id` of your switch for a cooling unit (AC, fan, etc).
+* If the cooling and heating unit are the same device (e.g. a reverse cycle air conditioner) setting `reverse_cycle` to `true` will ensure the device isn't switched off entirely when switching modes
 * The `ac_mode` variable has been removed, since it makes no sense for this use case.

 Refer to the [Generic Thermostat documentation](https://www.home-assistant.io/components/generic_thermostat/) for details on the rest of the variables.
 This component doesn't change their functionality.

 ## Behavior

 * The thermostat will follow standard mode-based behavior: if set to "cool," the only switch which can be activated is the `cooler`.
 This means if the target temperature is higher than the actual temperateure, the `heater` will _not_ start.
 Vice versa is also true.

 * Keepalive logic has been updated to be aware of the mode in current use, so should function as expected.

 * By default, the component will restore the last state of the thermostat prior to a restart.

 * While `heater`/`cooler` are documented to be `switch`es, they can also be `input_boolean`s if necessary.

 ## Reporting an Issue